 Ageing is an outcome of the pleiotropic effects of genes that specify other processes.
 The first pathway shown to influence ageing in animals was the insulin/ IGF-1 pathway.
 For several years, the molecular biologists who deal with the regulatory mechanisms did not seem to be interested to study ageing.
-But now we see that the process of ageing is subject to regulation by classical signaling pathways and numerous transcription factors.
+But now we see that the process of ageing is subject to regulation by classical signalling pathways and numerous transcription factors.
 The discovery of these pathways was first done in short-lived organisms such as yeast and flies.
 There were many discoveries done to bring about the drugs which could slow down the process of ageing.
-Researchers say that mutations which slow down the process of ageing also lead to delay of age related diseases.
+Researchers say that mutations which slow down the process of ageing also lead to delay of age-related diseases.

-The changes found in the Gene transcription of Werner Syndrome are analogous to the Genes observed in normal ageing.
+The changes found in the Gene transcription of Werner Syndrome are analogous to the Genes observed in normal ageing

 The method by which the cells stop dividing irreversibly and get a permanent growth arrest without the process of cell death is known as Senescence.
 This process can be delayed and prevented.
 There are few conditions such as Syndrome X, where in this condition, a person remains mentally and physically a child throughout his/her life.
-Active Ageing Conference

 Environmental factors can also account to the cause of ageing.
 Some of the factors include over exposure to UV Radiation which leads to skin ageing.
 Different parts of the body may age at different rates.
-Of the 150,000 people who die each day, about 100,000 per day die of age related factors namely senescence.
+Of the 150,000 people who die each day, about 100,000 per day die of age-related factors namely senescence.